oktadev/okta-blog/_source/_posts/2024-07-26-jhipster-terraform-gke.md

 auth0 api post "client-grants" --data='{"client_id": "'$AUTH0_CLIENT_ID'", "audience": "'$AUTH0_MANAGEMENT_API_IDENTIFIER'", "scope":'$AUTH0_MANAGEMENT_API_SCOPES'}'
 ```

-The previous grant is required for Terraform to create different type of resources in Auth0, like users and roles.
+The previous grant is required for Terraform to create different types of resources in Auth0, like users and roles.

 Edit `terraform/providers.tf` and add the Auth0 provider: